-Let \mathcal{B} be the set of all blocks generated with one of the method described in the previous sections.
-For each $b \in \mathcal{B}$, we define n(b) as the integer associated to b, and \mathcal{M}b as the multiset composed of the prime factors of n(b).
-We also define the arithmetic cost of b, denoted $\operatorname{cost}(b)$, as the sum of the costs of the elliptic operations used to compute the scalar multiplication by n(b) using the algorithm associated to b.
-The arithmetic cost per bit, denoted $\operatorname{acpb}(b)$, is defined as $\operatorname{cost}(b)/\log_2(n(b))$.
+Let \mathcal{B} be the set of all blocks generated with one of the method described in the previous section.
+For each block $b \in \mathcal{B}$, we define n(b) as the integer associated to b, and \mathcal{M}b as the multiset composed of the prime factors (counted with multiplicity) of n(b).
+We also define the arithmetic cost of b, denoted cost(b), as the sum of the costs of the elliptic operations used to compute the scalar multiplication by n(b) using the algorithm associated to b.
+The arithmetic cost per bit, denoted acpb(b), is defined as $cost(b)/\log_2(n(b))$.